 I have seen that life in a village; though great for spending a few days during vacation, it isn’t easy.
 It’s definitely hard.
 Basic things which we take for granted in the cities are not easily available in villages.
 So I was clear on wanting to lead a modern lifestyle with all the comforts.
 And I did.

 I did and I’m still doing it for the past 20 odd years during which time I lived in America for a good part and returned back to India and decided to stay in the bustling metro city for work and education of my kids and for the kind of lifestyle it offered.

 And yes, I loved every bit of it.

-I would never say I didn’t like it in the city just to make my decision to start a homestead sound…what do I say, more appropriate or politically correct.
-Because I do like living in the city;
+I would never say I didn’t like it in the city, because I do like living in the city;

 But off late, there is this strong urge to grow my own food, surround myself with beautiful flowering garden, cooking leisurely and spending time sipping tea and reading a book.
 The idea of consuming food free of chemicals and leading a simple, wholesome and fulfilling life is what has been fueling this dream.

 I also know too well that I can’t completely abandon my city lifestyle and live totally cut-off from it.
-Thankfully my farm is just 20 kilometres away from the city and I think it would be rather easy to strike a balance between the two.
+Thankfully my farm is just 45 minutes away from the city and I think it will be able to strike a balance between the two.

 So, here’s hoping my homesteading dream comes true…